nsomar/Suas-iOS/README.md

 The reducer defines two things:

-1. The initial state for the store. i.e the initial `Counter` value.
+1. The initial state for the store. i.e. the initial `Counter` value.
 2. The reduce function, which receives both the dispatched `Action` and the current `State`.
 This function decides what `State` to return based on the `Action`.
 If the reducer did not change the state, it should return `nil`

-The `Store` is the main component that we will deal with in the application.
+The `Store` is the main component we interact with in the application.
 The store contains:

 1. The application's state.
 2. The reducer, or reducers.